SantoriniDave.com

 Best for: transport, theater, culture, families, and practical sightseeing.

-Waterloo is the transport heart of the area.
-It is not the most beautiful pocket of London in every direction, but it is extremely useful.
-Staying near Waterloo gives you fast access to the Jubilee, Northern, Bakerloo, and Waterloo and City lines, plus national rail services.
-You are also close to the Royal Festival Hall, National Theatre, BFI Southbank, and the endless restaurants and bars along the river.
+Waterloo is the transport heart of South Bank.
+It is not beautiful in every direction, but it is extremely useful.
+Staying near Waterloo gives you fast access to the Jubilee, Northern, Bakerloo, and Waterloo & City lines, plus national rail services.
+You are also close to the Royal Festival Hall, National Theatre, BFI Southbank, and the restaurants and bars along the river.
 I recommend this area if you want to be central without relying on taxis.

 Recommended hotels: